 REPORT: Immigration Enforcement in the United States: The Rise of a Formidable Machinery

-The U.S. government spends more on federal immigration enforcement than on all other principal federal criminal law enforcement agencies combined, allocating more than $187 billion since 1986.
+The U.S. government spends more on federal immigration enforcement than on all other principal federal criminal law enforcement agencies combined.
 This report traces the evolution of the system.

 ARTICLE: Borders and Walls: Do Barriers Deter Unauthorized Migration?

-In response to the uptick in spontaneous migration flows, there has been a surge in construction of border walls and fences over recent decades.
-Do border walls work?
-This article examines the history of border barriers and assesses how effective they are at deterring illegal immigration.
+There has been a surge in construction of border barriers over recent decades.
+Do walls work?
+This article examines the history of such barriers and assesses how effective they are at deterring illegal immigration.

 FACT SHEET: Trends in Unaccompanied Child and Family Migration from Central America

-After reaching record high levels during 2014, the flow of Central American unaccompanied children and families arriving at the U.S.-Mexico border declined sharply.
+After reaching record high levels during 2014, the flow of Central American unaccompanied children and families to the U.S. declined sharply.
 What caused the drop and why have the numbers begun to climb again?

 ARTICLE: Mexican Immigrants in the United States

-Mexican immigration to the United States has slowed significantly in recent years.
-Still, Mexicans account for the largest group of immigrants in the United States.
-See how they compare to the overall foreign- and U.S.-born populations on key indicators.
+Mexican immigration to the U.S. has slowed significantly in recent years.
+Still, Mexicans account for the largest group of immigrants in the U.S. See how they compare to the overall foreign- and U.S.-born populations.

 ARTICLE: Central American Immigrants in the United States

-Large-scale Central American migration to the United States has been driven mainly by economic hardship and political instability.
-Since 2011, a growing number of unaccompanied children and families have arrived at the U.S.-Mexico border.
+Large-scale Central American migration to the U.S. has been driven mainly by economic hardship and political instability.
+This article offers a demographic profile of Central American immigrants.

 ARTICLE: Despite Little Action Yet by Trump Administration on Sanctuary Cities, States and Localities Rush to Respond to Rhetoric

-While Donald Trump often pledged as candidate to strip federal funding from jurisdictions—known as sanctuary cities—that do not fully cooperate with federal immigration enforcement, his administration has taken little direct action to date.
-Still, strong statements from the President and Attorney General have spurred a flurry of responses by state and local governments, some adjusting their policies to cooperate fully, others setting limits.
+While Donald Trump often pledged as candidate to strip funding from "sanctuary" jurisdictions that do not fully cooperate with federal immigration enforcement, his administration has taken little direct action to date.
+Still, the rhetoric has spurred a flurry of responses by state and local governments.

 ARTICLE: Muscular Public Relations Strategy to Paint Immigrants and Immigration as Negatives Embedded Deep Within Trump Executive Orders